-- The registered manager, deputy manager and staff had developed a positive person-centred culture in the service.
-All staff spoke positively about the care and support they provided and the 'family' culture which had developed between people and the staff team. - Staff were supported, respected and valued.
+• The registered manager, deputy manager and staff had developed a positive person-centred culture in the service.
+All staff spoke positively about the care and support they provided and spoke confidently about their staff team.
+One member of staff told us, "We have a lovely home, we have good staff who know people really well."

+• Staff were supported, respected and valued.
 Staff told us the registered manager, deputy manager and their colleagues were all supportive.
+One member of staff told us, "Really good morale in the home at the moment.
+There are a variety of ages and skills in the staff team."

-One member of staff explained the best thing about working at The Grange was that all staff worked well as a team which meant good outcomes for people.
-They said, "Is a good home to work in.
-I enjoy supporting people to do things they enjoy." - Feedback from staff and relatives about the leadership team was positive.
-All staff felt the deputy manager and registered manager were approachable and supportive.
-Comments included, "I feel I can communicate with the management" and "The manager has a good rapport with people's family and us.
-I think the organisation (Holmleigh) is good to work for".
+• Feedback from staff and relatives about the leadership team was positive.
+All staff felt the managers and provider were approachable and supportive.
+Comments included, "I feel comfortable talking to my manager" and "The managers are approachable and know the service users well".